Medically reviewed by Drugs.com. Last updated on Jan 20, 2020.

-The scientific literature documents the antioxidant activity of lycopene and its use in cancer prevention and cardiovascular disease.
+Scientific literature documents lycopene’s antioxidant activity and its use in cancer prevention (breast and prostate), as well as its use in the prevention of cardiovascular disease.

-Lycopene administered as a pure compound has been studied in clinical trials at dosages of 13 to 75 mg/day.
-Lycopene is mostly available in capsule and softgel form, with dosage guidelines from manufacturers ranging from 10 to 30 mg taken twice daily with meals.
+Lycopene administered as a pure compound has been studied in clinical trials at dosages of 7 to 75 mg/day.
+Lycopene is primarily available in capsule and softgel form, with dosage guidelines from manufacturers ranging from 10 to 30 mg taken twice daily with meals.
 Lycopene is also incorporated in multivitamin and multimineral products.

 Avoid with hypersensitivity to lycopene or to any of its food sources, especially tomatoes.
 Tomato-based products are acidic and may irritate stomach ulcers.

-Information regarding safety and efficacy during pregnancy and lactation is lacking.
-The amount of lycopene in foods is assumed to be safe.
-Tomato consumption does increase lycopene concentrations in the breast milk and plasma of lactating women.
+Information regarding safety and efficacy in pregnancy and lactation is lacking.
+The amount of lycopene in food is assumed to be safe.
+Tomato consumption increases lycopene concentration in the breast milk and plasma of lactating women.

-In general, tomato-based products and lycopene supplements are generally well tolerated.
-The scientific literature documents some GI complaints, such as diarrhea, dyspepsia, gas, nausea, and vomiting.
-One trial documented a cancer-related hemorrhage in a patient taking lycopene, although causality is unclear.
+In general, tomato-based products and lycopene supplements are well tolerated.
+Some GI complaints (eg, diarrhea, dyspepsia, gas, nausea, vomiting) are documented.
+One trial reported a cancer-related hemorrhage in a patient taking lycopene, but causality was unclear.

-Lycopene is a common carotenoid compound found in fruits, vegetables, and green plants 1 that is responsible for the red plant pigment found primarily in tomatoes.
-Other sources include apricot, cranberry, grapes, pink grapefruit, guava, papaya, peaches, and watermelon.2
+Lycopene is a common carotenoid compound found in fruits, vegetables, and green plants.1 It is responsible for a red plant pigment found primarily in tomatoes.
+Other sources include apricots, cranberries, grapes, pink grapefruits, guavas, papayas, peaches, and watermelons.2

 In North America, nearly 85% of dietary lycopene is derived from tomatoes and tomato-based products.1 Tomatoes have been cultivated since the 16th century as a food source.
-In some countries, the tomato was considered poisonous and used for decorative purposes only.
-Columbus may have learned of the nutritional benefits of fruits and tomatoes, until then unknown in the European diet, from the inhabitants of the New World.3 There is a large body of evidence documenting the health benefits of lycopene, as well as its biological activity in numerous human diseases.1, 2, 3
+In some countries, the tomato was thought to be poisonous and used for decorative purposes only.
+Christopher Columbus may have learned of the nutritional benefits of fruits and tomatoes from the inhabitants of the New World.3 There is a large body of evidence documenting the health benefits of lycopene, as well as its biological activity in numerous human diseases.1, 2, 3

-Lycopene is a 40 carbon acyclic carotenoid containing 11 conjugated double bonds, with a molecular mass of 536.2, 4, 5 It consists of only hydrogen and carbon atoms and is one of 600 carotenoids synthesized by plants and photosynthetic microorganisms.2, 4 The biochemistry of lycopene is unique because it has no pro-vitamin A activity, as compared with other carotenoids, such as alpha-carotene and beta-carotene.
-Lycopene is lipophilic and, thus, insoluble in water.
-Lycopene is the most abundant carotenoid in tomatoes (0.9 to 4.2 mg per 100 g), followed by beta-carotene, gamma-carotene, phytoene, and other minor carotenoids.
-4 It is touted as the highest overall single oxygen-quenching carotenoid, double that of beta-carotene.6
+Lycopene is a 40-carbon acyclic carotenoid containing 11 conjugated double bonds, with a molecular mass of 536.2, 4, 5 It consists of only hydrogen and carbon atoms, and is 1 of 600 carotenoids synthesized by plants and photosynthetic microorganisms.2, 4 The biochemistry of lycopene is unique because it has no pro-vitamin A activity, unlike many other carotenoids, such as alpha-carotene and beta-carotene.
+Lycopene is lipophilic and insoluble in water.
+It is the most abundant carotenoid in tomatoes (0.9 to 4.2 mg per 100 g), followed by beta-carotene, gamma-carotene, phytoene, and other minor carotenoids,4 and is touted as the highest overall single oxygen-quenching carotenoid, with double the value of beta-carotene.6

-Lycopene is relatively resistant to heat-induced geometrical isomerization in the processing of tomatoes.7 Processed tomato products are actually a better source of lycopene than fresh tomatoes 8 and are more bioavailable.9 In addition, human uptake of lycopene is greater from heat-processed tomato juice than from unprocessed tomato juice.10 Tomato sauce and ketchup contain lycopene 33 to 68 mg per 100 g, and raw tomatoes contain lycopene 3.1 mg per 100 g.4, 6 Mechanical treatment with heat helps release lycopene from the tomato matrix, improving bioavailability (as seen with processed commercial tomato products versus fresh tomatoes).
+Lycopene is relatively resistant to heat-induced geometrical isomerization in tomato processing.7 Processed tomato products are a better source of lycopene than fresh tomatoes,8 with lycopene more bioavailable.9 In addition, human uptake of lycopene is greater from heat-processed tomato juice than from unprocessed tomato juice.10 Tomato sauce and ketchup contain 33 to 68 mg of lycopene per 100 g, and raw tomatoes contain 3.1 mg of lycopene per 100 g.4, 6 Mechanical treatment with heat helps release lycopene from the tomato matrix, improving bioavailability, as seen with processed commercial tomato products versus fresh tomatoes.
 Fat also enhances the absorption of lycopene.
-Natural sources primarily contain the all-trans form of lycopene; the cis form of lycopene is more bioavailable and is less likely to precipitate and form the crystals affecting solubility.11, 12
+Natural sources primarily contain the all-trans form of lycopene; the cis form of lycopene is more bioavailable and is less likely to precipitate and form crystals.11, 12

 In vitro data